Bolivisión: New stage with Albavisión

-Once the LAB went bankrupt and before the judgment that was coming, Asbún sold Bolivisión to the Mexican Remigio Ángel González, owner of the Albavisión media conglomerate.
+Once LAB went bankrupt and before the judgment that was coming, Asbún sold Bolivisión to the Mexican Remigio Ángel González, owner of the Albavisión media conglomerate, who initially held 10% of the shares.
+Asbún later tried again on ATB in 2014, when it was under Prisa.
+The acquisition was finalized in May 2007, after four months of heated negotiations, with the promise of new capital flowing in.
+González visited the country later in the month, to see the new operations.
+Asbún subsequently bought a 25% share of ATB in 2014.

 Due to the acquisition, starting in 2007, the channel's programming began to consist of Mexican and Brazilian telenovelas from Televisa and TV Globo, respectively.
 All national production that was not the news was fading.
+Bolivisión was also engaged in the digitization of its equipments, announcing the conversion of its playout to a tapeless operation in the trunk axis.
+Its La Paz station converted to tapeless format on March 16, 2009 and, in Cochabamba and Santa Cruz, it was expected that the process would be finished in May.